MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-A-Animal-Welfare/part-2-Regulations/subpart-C-Research-Facilities/section-2.38.md

 (2) The use of a room, table or other facilities necessary for the proper examination of the records and for inspection of the property or animals shall be extended to APHIS officials by the research facility.

-(c) *Publication of names of research facilities subject to the provisions of this part.* APHIS will publish lists of research facilities registered in accordance with the provisions of this subpart in the Federal Register.
-The lists may be obtained upon request from the AC Regional Director.
+(c) *Publication of lists of research facilities subject to the provisions of this part.* APHIS will publish on its website lists of research facilities registered in accordance with the provisions of this subpart.
+The lists may also be obtained upon request from the Deputy Administrator.

 (d) *Inspection for missing animals.* Each research facility shall allow, upon request and during business hours, police or officers of other law enforcement agencies with general law enforcement authority (not those agencies whose duties are limited to enforcement of local animal regulations) to enter its place of business to inspect animals and records for the purpose of seeking animals that are missing, under the following conditions: